Terebratulina septentrionalis: Early life

 Early life for T. septentrionalis starts with a flat, short shell which lacks ridges, as seen in the photo of the T. septentrionalis that is attached to the hard substrate.
 As it ages and develops further, the lophophore will develop around the opening of the mouth and eventually will grow enough to develop into the brachiopod's arms.

 Habitat

 This species is mainly found in the Northern Atlantic Ocean and in Arctic waters.
 It is found at depths ranging from 50 m to over 1,000 m deep.
 They can be found attached to rocky substrates, coral, or other hard surfaces for the pedicle to attach.

 Behavior

 Terebratulina septentrionalis is a suspension feeder and uses its lophophore to create water currents to draw in water to filter out plankton and organic particles.
 This species are sessile and participate in benthic ecosystems, located near sponges, bryozoans, and cold water coral.

 Reproduction

-Similarly to other brachiopods, this species reproduces sexually through release of sperm or eggs into the water currents which will eventually meet together to form a zygote and settle into the seabed as a larvae until fully developed.
+Similarly to other brachiopods, this species reproduces sexually through release of sperm or eggs into the water currents which will eventually meet together to form a zygote and settle into the seabed as a larva until fully developed.